 Motivational Interviewing Stages of Change

-Motivational Interviewing is often used in conjunction with the Stages of Change model, also known as the Transtheoretical Model, which outlines the process people go through when they are thinking about, starting, and maintaining new behaviors.
+Motivational Interviewing stages of change, also known as the Transtheoretical Model, outline the process people go through when they think about, start, and maintain new behaviors.

 Motivational Interviewing Stages of Change: Precontemplation